Dragomir Krančević: Later years and death

+In Vienna Krančević lived from violin classes, very withdrawn from the society and the artist no longer appeared publicly.
+In 1922, he sold his Guarneri violin to Jan Kubelík for twenty-five thousand Czech crowns because of his personal life situation during the Austrian economic crisis.
+Krančević died in Vienna, aged 81.
+One of the leading Austrian newspapers, Neues Wiener Journal, published his obituary mentioning his "brilliant musicality and virtuoso mastery” while describing him as "one of the most remarkable human beings who ever lived among us, an artist, a philosopher, a misannthrope at the same time, seemingly an unusual person, in reality wise and intelligent, a man who was hit hard by fate, but who never wanted to admit it".

 The archive of the Institute of Musicology of the Serbian Academy of Sciences and Arts preserves some personal materials of Krančević's legacy including some postcards and letters to the violinist, written by Johannes Brahms and a few other artists of that time.

 His nephew Petar Krančević (1869-1919) was a composer and choirmaster of the Serbian Singing Society of Sremska Mitrovica.